What Is Form W-8BEN-E & When Is It Used?

 - Country of incorporation: Necessary so you know if the US has a tax treaty with the country, entitling the foreign entity to a possible reduction or elimination of US tax withholding

-- Name of disregarded entity (if applicable): A single business owner (like a single-member LLC) who is not separate from their company for tax purposes would be treated differently from a corporation
+- Name of disregarded entity (if applicable): A single business owner (like a single-member LLC) who is not separate from their company for tax purposes would be treated differently than a corporation where the individual worker is an employee of their company

 - Type of organization: Corporation, partnership, trust, tax-exempt organization, estate, disregarded entity, or foreign government must be selected so you know the type of organizational structure